Cut Flower Garden Dos and Don’ts for Beginners

 Deadheading is when you prune and remove spent (faded) seed heads to promote new growth and reflowering.
 The flower stems should be cut below the spent flower and just above the first set of healthy leaves.

 DON’T provide your plants any less than 6 hours of direct sun.
 Most cut flowers thrive in the full sun and need a sunny spot to grow.
-The back of your seed packet should tell you how much sun is needed for each of the cut flower varieties.
+The back of your seed packet should tell you how much sun is needed for each cut flower variety.

 DON’T block flowers from the sunlight by planting tall varieties of plants in front of them.
 I plant my taller flowers in my garden so they’re behind the shorter varieties in the afternoon when the raised beds get the most sun.